-Parameter Value in TAC model

-Debt Amount 50%

-Equity Amount 50%

-Debt Cost 6.0%

-Equity Cost 11.0%

-Federal Income Tax Rate 21.00%

-State Income Tax Rate 8.84%

-O&M 2.0%

-O&M Escalation 2.0%

-Depreciation Tax Treatment 15 year MACRS
+Parameter Value in TAC model Debt Amount 50% Equity Amount 50% 6.0% Debt Cost Equity Cost 11.0% Federal Income Tax Rate 21.00% State Income Tax Rate 8.84% M&O 2.0% O&M Escalation 2.0% Depreciation Tax Treatment 15 year MACRS

+Depreciation Rate

-Depreciation Rate 2% and 2.5%
+2% and 2.5%

-Table 4.3-1: Parameters for Revenue Requirement Calculation n
+Table 4.3-1: Parameters for Revenue Requirement Calculation

 In the initial planning stage, detailed cash flow information is typically not provided with the proposed network upgrade to be studied.
 Instead, lump sum capital cost estimates are provided.
-The ISO then uses typical financial information to convert them into annual revenue requirements, and from there to calculate the present value of the annual revenue requirement is calculated as the capital cost multiplied by a "CC-to-RR multiplier".
+The ISO then uses typical financial information to convert them into annual revenue requirements, and from there to calculate the present value of the annual revenue requirements stream.
+As an approximation, the present value of the utility's revenue requirement is calculated as the capital cost multiplied by a "CC-to-RR multiplier".
 For screening purposes, the multiplier used in this study is 1.3, reflective of a 7% real discount rate.
 This is an update to the 1.45 ratio set out in the ISO's TEAM documentation that was based on prior experiences of the utilities in the ISO.
 The update reflects changes in federal income tax rates and more current rate of return inputs.
 It should be noted that this screening approximation is generally replaced on a case by case basis with more detailed modeling as needed if the screening results indicate the upgrades may be found to be needed.